Eye to Eye (Taher Shah song): Lyrics

 According to Taher Shah, the song is about expressing and conveying feelings of love "eye to eye".
-The video of "Eye to Eye" features Taher Shah, with his long curly hair locks, dressed in a white suit with matching white shoes, in a white background with white furniture, where he sings about "sensational eyes, emotional eyes, colourful eyes, exciting eyes, fabulous eyes, spectrum eyes, human eyes, my eyes, your eyes...".
+The video of "Eye to Eye" features Taher Shah, with his long curly hair locks, dressed in a white suit with matching white shoes, in a white background with white furniture, where he sings about "sensational eyes, emotional eyes, colourful eyes, exciting eyes, fabulous eyes, spectrum eyes, human eyes, my eyes, your eyes..." etc.

 Music video

-The music video, which gained notoriety for its absurd and nonsensical English lyrics, shows Taher Shah swaying side to side to the song while singing and blinking coyly at the screen.
-A duplicate of Shah, dressed in black with sleek hair, is also seen in the video singing and swaying alongside the white-clad Shah.
-At one point in the video, the two give a short message: "Eye to eye, makes a peculiar love, lifetime, once in a life.
-Substantial love is heaven for the size eyes.
-Spectacular eyes, our eyes, my eyes and your eyes, eye to eye, eye to eye."
+The music video, which gained notoriety for its unique English Lyrics, shows Taher Shah swaying side to side to the song while singing and blinking coyly at the screen.
+A duplicate of Shah, dressed in black with sleek hair, is also seen in the video singing and swaying alongside the white Shah.
+At one point in the video, the two Shahs share a short message: Eye to eye, makes epic era love, lifetime, once in a life.
+Substantial love is heaven for precise eyes.
+Spectacular eyes, our eyes, my eyes, and your eyes, eye to eye, eye to eye.

 Reviews

-Shah was sarcastically described as a "musical genius" in a tongue-in-cheek article in the Pakistani newspaper The Express Tribune.
+Shah was described as a musical 'genius' by the Pakistani newspaper The Express Tribune.